plewis/plewis.github.io/jc/week3.md

 ## Simulate 4 data sets using Seq-Gen

-Using seq-gen, generate 3 data sets with scaling factors 0.00001, 0.01, and 1.0.
-If you copy the following into your `sg.sh` file, you can generate all three data sets at once:
+Using seq-gen, generate 4 data sets with scaling factors 0.00001, 0.01, and 1.0.
+If you copy the following into your `sg.sh` file, you can generate all 4 data sets at once:

     $HOME/simlab/seq-gen -mHKY -l10000 -n1 -p1 -t0.5 -on -s0.00001 < tree.txt > slow.nex
     $HOME/simlab/seq-gen -mHKY -l10000 -n1 -p1 -t0.5 -on -s0.01 < tree.txt > medium.nex